wp-plugins/amazon-link/readme.txt

 Note: Amazon only returns a maximum of 5, for the 'Similar' type of list.

+**Link Title Text**
+This is the text that will appear in the link 'title' attribute for the Amazon links, it may contain any of the usual template keywords e.g. %TITLE% or %TEXT%.
+Leave blank to not have a title attribute.

 **Wishlist Type**
 This sets the default type of wishlist to generate.
 A wishlist of type 'Similar' will show items similar to the ones found in the content.
 A wishlist of type 'Random' will show a random selection of the ones found.
 A wishlist of type 'Multi' simply lists the items in the order they were found.
 This option can be overridden in the shortcode by specifying the 'wishlist_type' argument.